 You’ll develop skills to undertake a range of physical measurements and appropriate data analysis with relevance to PCFP, and in order to design appropriate investigative procedures by undertaking case studies and open-ended experiments.

-Metals and Alloys - 15 credits
+Metal and Alloys - 15 credits

 You will gain the knowledge of the processing-microstructure-property relationship to the design of alloys for structural application, as well as being able to illustrate conventional structural alloys and show how research has, and continues to inform the design of these materials.